Crispy Pork Carnitas

 Crispy Pork Carnitas is basically Mexican Pulled Pork with layers of subtle flavours, using Mexican spices, beer, orange juice and onions.

 How do you cook pork carnitas?

 In the recipe card, I have listed three different cooking methods for you to choose from to cook the pork to a very tender stage:

 - Instant Pot

-Once the pork is cooked and tender, it is shredded and grilled to a golden crisp, creating the most tender carnitas that is so full of flavour.
-By combining my homemade fajita seasoning with other extra spices, the flavours of the pork turn out authentic and smoky.
+Once the pork is cooked and tender, it is shredded and grilled to a golden crisp, creating the most amazing carnitas that is so full of flavour and spice.
+By combining my homemade fajita seasoning along with extra spices, the flavours of the pork turn out authentic and smoky.

 Carnitas originated from Mexico with each region around the country adding slightly different variations of liquid seasoning either using beer, Coca-Cola, orange juice, lime juice, chicken broth or condensed milk.
 I’m not sure if I agree with the last one, but as I haven’t tried that combination, it may taste amazing.
 Something to try another day!

 Pork carnitas are very versatile.
 You can serve them either in warm flour tortillas or corn tortillas, similar to how I serve my Fajitas.
 They also go great in taco shells, with rice, on top of warm tortilla chips or simply on its own as a poke bowl with various salad ingredients and cooked beans of your choice.